FHIR/sql-on-fhir-v2/input/pagecontent/index.md

 * A runner that queries FHIR JSON directly and creates a table in a web application
 * A runner that loads data directly into a notebook or other data analysis tool

+#### Generating Schemas
+The output of many runners will have technology-specific schemas, such as database table definitions or schema for structured files like Parquet.
+This will be runner- and technology- specific, but runner implementaitons SHOULD offer a way to compute that schema from a ViewDefinition when applicable.

+For example, a runner that produces a table in a database system could return a "CREATE TABLE" or "CREATE VIEW" statement based on the ViewDefinition, allowing the system to define tables prior to populating them by evaluating the views over data.

+This would not apply to outputs that do not have common a schema specification, like CSV files.

 ### The Analytics Layer

 Finally, users must be able to easily leverage the above views with the analytic